landau-lab/PATH/README.md

 ### Introduction
 **PATH** -- **P**hylogenetic **A**nalysis of **T**rait
-**H**eritability -- is an analytical framework for quantifying cell state heritability versus plasticity and inferring cell state transition dynamics, in the context of *somatic evolution*, by using phenotypically annotated single-cell lineage trees or phylogenies.
+**H**eritability -- is an analytical framework for quantifying cell state heritability versus plasticity and inferring cell state transition and proliferation dynamics, in the context of *somatic evolution*, by using phenotypically annotated single-cell lineage trees or phylogenies.

 Single-cell phylogenies represent the ancestral